 There are all kinds of sunflower seeds.
 Some of these come from slightly different plants, but most of the varieties have to do with how producers prepare them.

-These are not as readily available for commercial consumption but instead, are a desirable addition to bird feed.
-Black oil sunflower seeds have a much higher oil content and are meatier on the inside.
+These are not as readily available for commercial consumption and usually cost more too.
+Black oil sunflower seeds have a much higher oil content and are “meatier” on the inside.
 Visually, they are entirely black and tend to be much thinner than striped sunflower seeds.

-Out of the two, black oil sunflower seeds will be harder to find and feed your hamster outside of a bird feeder.
-It is better for them to eat striped sunflower seeds, anyway, since they do not need the extra calories that black oil seeds have.
+Out of the two, black oil sunflower seeds will be harder to find and feed your hamster.
+It is better for them to eat striped sunflower seeds, anyway, since (in most instances) they do not need the extra calories that black oil seeds have.

 Nutritional Benefits of Sunflower Seeds for Your Hamster

 Sunflower seeds, when served in the right amounts, are a healthy snack for your hamster.
-They are loaded with vitamins and nutrients that help improve your hamster’s overall health, including:
+They are loaded with minerals and nutrients that help improve your hamster’s overall health.

 Potential Dangers of Sunflower Seeds for Your Hamster